hep1998630/Real-ESRGAN-aws/blogpost.md

 	return result

 ```
-- To pass arguemnts to one of your endpoints, you can use pydantic to define a class that inf=herets from the BaseModel class.
+- To pass arguemnts to one of your endpoints, you can use pydantic to define a class that inherets from the BaseModel class.
 Any method you define for this class can be passed in the request body as json key-value pairs

 ```python
 from pydantic import BaseModel